 3.6 Third parties shall only be authorised to perform the commissioned deliveries and performances with the prior written consent of ACM.

-3.7 The Supplier shall prepare drawings, data and other documentation in accordance with the relevant requirements, the relevant statutory regulations and guidelines and the relevant regulations and guidelines of ACM.
+3.7 The Supplier shall use drawings, data and other documentation in accordance with the relevant requirements, the relevant statutory regulations and guidelines and the relevant regulations and guidelines of ACM.
 The Supplier shall seek information from ACM about these requirements, regulations and guidelines before submitting its quotation and thereafter on an ongoing basis prior to commencing or executing the service.
 ACM will define the IT systems and programs that must be used for documentation.
 The Supplier is required to obtain information in this regard prior to commencing or executing the service.